 VI.
 Company Values And Culture

 Values and culture must align so you can ensure good collaboration between you and the tech talent.
-Other than introducing your company’s value and culture, you can also make them take an assessment test to ensure compatibility and good working conditions.
+Other than introducing your company’s values and culture, you can also make them take an assessment test to ensure compatibility and good working conditions.

 VII.
 Time Zone Differences

 Chances are, you’ll find the right developer nearshore or offshore.
 In cases like these, you have to arrange for team meetings that would be suitable for both parties.
 Considering time zone differences will also help you manage your expectation of their response time when you communicate with them.

 A 5-Step Guide To Hiring Remote Developers For Your Project

 Now the part you’ve been waiting for.
 We’ll walk you through a process you can emulate to find and hire the right developer.
 Whatever his expertise might be whether it’s app development or software engineering, this process will help you narrow down your applicants to the best ones fit for the job.